 If an electronic item has made its way into your donation bin due to a small technical issue, check out your local repair resources!
 One of our FAVORITE options is Repair Cafe – they’re a nationwide volunteer-run organization.
 For no fee, you can bring in your finicky toaster/vacuum/bicycle/you name it, and they can either assist you with the repair or their specialty volunteers can tackle it for you!
 They can also help you recycle a non-repairable item, as well.
 (Los Angelenos, there are two locations in the city!)

-We hope you’re feel empowered to get more familiar with the local options in your city.
+We hope you’re feeling empowered to get more familiar with the local options in your city.
 Here’s to really upping your donation game!